255 Davie Hall

 Dr. Carelli studies the behavioral neurophysiology of brain reward processing.
 Visit her online: Regina M. Carelli, Ph.D..

 236 Davie Hall

 Dr. Chanon teaches courses on various cognitive and neuroscience topics.

 216 Davie Hall

 (919) 843-5020 | (704) 250-5010

-Dr. Cheatham studies the individual differences in cognitive and social behavior as they relate to nutrition and nutrigenomics, utilizing both electrophysiological and behavioral methodology.
+Dr. Cheatham studies the individual differences in cognitive development and its social behavior as they relate to nutrition and nutrigenomics, utilizing both electrophysiological and behavioral methodology.
 Visit her online: Cheatham Nutrition and Cognition Laboratory.

 335A Davie Hall